meethp20/reddit-clone/README.md

 and i thought why am i even doing sm for prisma while i was getting the auth done but then i realised i was doing it for the database

 using useformStatus hook from react

+handling errors in prisma is hard so learning new to handle it in the actions.ts